 "My heart just bursts with pride when I think of him," says Sam, mum to nine-year-old Taylor, who lives in Cheshire.
 "He's been through so much and you wouldn’t even know it by looking at him.

 "He was in hospital most of that year, missing out on school, friends, life.
-Children from school wrote him letters and cards and made a fuss of him whenever he went in on the odd day, but his close friends inevitably formed new friendships as time went on.
-Drained of energy, he just wanted to stay in – he was trying to be brave, but he wasn't like a little boy anymore.
+Children from school wrote him letters and cards, but his close friends inevitably formed new friendships as time went on.

 A Titanic wish

 "Taylor is in remission now and he can see that there's a light at the end of the tunnel.
 When we watched the film Titanic last year, he was enthralled - fascinated by the scale of the ship, heartbroken about all the people in third class who couldn't get out, and how brave the captain was to stay with his ship.
 He watches videos about it on YouTube, has a poster of the Titanic on his wall, and he is building a mini model of the boat.

 "Our Wishgranter, Becky, worked with Taylor to scheme up a Titanic-themed trip in Belfast, home of the Titanic Museum.
 From the moment we left home, it was incredible.
 The pilot, welcoming Taylor on board over the tannoy and showing him how everything works, to the Titanic Hotel staff laying out a red carpet for our arrival, and presenting Taylor with his own 'Captain Taylor' embroidered robe, name badge and waistcoat.

 "We stayed in the best room in the hotel, and the whole place was filled with memorabilia from the ship.
 Every single person went out of their way to make Taylor's experience once-in-a-lifetime, getting down on his level, and giving their time and attention to him.